 You must be joking, at my age?

 Recently, at a friend’s party, I was talking to a most fascinating person who may have been over 50.
-His knowledge about and interest in music (and most topics actually) was impressive.
+His knowledge about and interest in music (and most topics actually) were impressive.
 And so, I asked him did he play an instrument?
 ‘No, but I think if I were to play one it would be the clarinet’.
 We then talked a little about the clarinet.
 Wow!
 Not only does he listen to so much music, is clearly moved by music, loves learning about the context of music, he knows exactly what instrument he would play and why he likes it.
 And enter Majella: ‘so, what’s stopping you?’

 I think he is taken aback but he quickly finds his feet: ‘well, at my age…’ the sentence petering off, the implication being that his age as a reason was self-explanatory.
 Nope, I’m not letting this go.
-We talk some more, and he seems to be relieved, or might it be too strong to say that he has been given permission to entertain the idea? (he’s a friend of a friend and he mentioned he had had similar conversations with her, and now that I was saying the same thing, he feels that maybe it isn’t out of the question).
+We talk some more and he seems to be relieved, or might it be too strong to say that he has been given permission to entertain the idea? (he’s a friend of a friend and he mentioned he had had similar conversations with her, and now that I was saying the same thing, he feels that maybe it isn’t out of the question).
 When I was leaving the party, I said: ‘please learn the clarinet, you’ll get so much enjoyment from it’.
 I really believe he will.

 His reaction was not new to me however, and it was hardly surprising: reference to age when learning an instrument seems to be everywhere, with the general consensus being that you need to learn it when you are young.
 While I understand how this perception has emerged (you’re less malleable after a certain age) its pervasiveness has escalated to the point that it appears to be assumed that unless you learn to play an instrument while you are a child, teenager at most, forget about it.
 Okay, you more than likely won’t become professional or win professional competitions (this is where taking it up when you’re younger comes in), but people take up running at 40 say, and don’t seem to be concerned about their age or looking to run in the Olympics.
-So why not take up an instrument also (or a language for that matter) when you’re 40 too?
+So why not take up an instrument (or a language for that matter) when you’re 40+ too?

 Yet, there are adults who do learn instruments.
 What about them?
 I have met numerous adults learning an instrument who seem to be fighting an internal battle.
 I want to share my experience as an onlooker of such battles to show how common they are, how unnecessary they are, and how you aren’t the only one.
-I want to tease out perceptions about music and taking up an instrument as an adult, or even just learning as an adult.
+I want to tease out perceptions about both music and taking up an instrument as an adult, or even just learning as an adult in general.
 In doing so, it is my hope that as an adult learner, you will be easier on yourself and cherish the journey, or if you have always wanted to learn an instrument, that you’ll feel empowered to do so.

 Seeing an adult walk into my exam room warms my heart so much for two reasons: first, I am learning as an adult too and take exams; second, I have encountered so many adults who wish they had learned an instrument (like the guy at the party) but feel it is too late.
-As an examiner, what I’m thinking is, ‘yes, someone learning an instrument because they want to, and nothing is going to get in their way’.
+As an examiner, what I’m thinking is, ‘yes, someone learning an instrument because they want to and nothing is going to get in their way’.
 Unfortunately, my enthusiasm is frequently shrouded by a sense of uncertainty and anxiety from the adult candidate; they have already set the exam up to be a harrowing experience.

 It is not unusual for such candidates’ first words to be words of apology and embarrassment: ‘I’m sorry, I don’t know why I’m doing this’, ‘I’m the only adult in the waiting room, I feel so silly’, ‘I’m really nervous, I’m sorry for what you are going to have to listen to’, ‘I decided to take up an instrument and I’m not sure what possessed me’, ‘I used to play when I was younger, I just wanted to go back to it’, ‘I can’t wait until the exam is over’.
 In some ways, it has an air of confession about it: ‘dear examiner, it’s been twenty years since my last exam’, ‘dear examiner, I feel like an impostor’.
 From my perspective however, there is no difference between a child, teenager, or adult in my exam room: age is irrelevant to my assessment.

 This is not a story about exams; it is a story about how people perceive themselves as an adult learning an instrument, the exam itself possibly acting as a stimulus to their insecurities.
 Yet, I have observed that adults who take exams with their children seem to be less conscious.
 Is it because they have a ‘legitimate’ reason for being in the exam room?
-Or is it that their ‘apology’ is presented in a different guise, wrapped up in ‘I’m taking lessons to motivate my child’.
+Or is it that their ‘apology’ is presented in a different guise, wrapped up in ‘I’m taking lessons to motivate my child’?
 Either way, where do all these insecurities when learning an instrument as an adult come from?

 The other possibility is that we all suffer a little bit from imposter syndrome.
 We never imagined ourselves in that situation, but somehow have found ourselves in it, and wonder at what point will we be ‘found out’.
 Is this because we all have different expectations and definitions of what doing well is?
 Or different levels of confidence?
 Or did we somehow just expect the experience to be different?
 More difficult perhaps?
 As an adult learner of an instrument, consider what is it that you want from lessons, forget about what everyone else is doing, including exams.
 For adults who are thinking of doing exams, do them if you want to, not because you feel you have to.
 There is a tendency in Ireland for progress to be measured against exams, including music, but exams reveal only part of the picture.